 Teaching parents what to expect in their child’s development, how they can help enhance development (eg, by establishing a healthy lifestyle), and what the benefits of a healthy lifestyle are

-Starting at 3 years of age, blood pressure (BP) should be routinely checked by using an appropriate-sized cuff.
-The cuff should cover at least two thirds of the upper arm, and the bladder should encircle 80 to 100% of the circumference of the arm.
-If no available cuff fits the criteria, using the larger cuff is better.
+Starting at 3 years of age, blood pressure (BP) should be routinely checked by using an appropriate-size cuff.
+The cuff should cover at least two thirds of the upper arm, and the bladder (inflatable bag inside the cuff) should encircle 80 to 100% of the circumference of the arm.
+If no available cuff fits the criteria, using a larger cuff is better.

 The most common abnormality is fluid in the middle ear (otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
 Symptoms include otalgia, often with systemic symptoms (eg, fever... read more with effusion), manifesting as a change in the appearance of the tympanic membrane and a loss of tympanic membrane mobility in response to air pressure (during pneumatic otoscopy).
-Clinicians should screen for hearing deficits Hearing tests Screening (along with physical examination) is an important part of preventive health care in infants, children, and adolescents.
+Clinicians should screen for hearing deficits Screening Tests for Infants, Children, and Adolescents Screening (along with physical examination) is an important part of preventive health care in infants, children, and adolescents.
 To detect iron deficiency, clinicians should determine hematocrit... read more .